graphcore/examples/nlp/t5/popxl/README.md

 - The replica group provided when a collective operation is created represents the set of devices that must communicate.

 Let's call `tp=tensor_parallel` and `dp=data_parallel` and give some examples.
--  A tp-sharded variable (that is , a variable involved in sharded computations in a layer) is identical only on corresponding devices across the data parallel dimension, because in the tensor parallel dimension each device has a different shard of the variable.
+-  A tp-sharded variable (that is, a variable involved in sharded computations in a layer) is identical only on corresponding devices across the data parallel dimension, because in the tensor parallel dimension each device has a different shard of the variable.
 Hence, its replica group has a `group_size = dp` and a `stride = tp`.
--  A non-sharded variable (that is , a variable involved in identical computations in a layer) is equal on all devices.
-Hence, its replica group has a `group_size = dp*tp` and a `stride = 1`.
+-  A non-sharded variable (that is, a variable involved in identical computations in a layer) is equal on all devices.
+Hence, its replica group has a `group_size = dp * tp` and a `stride = 1`.
 This is the default replica group setting, identifying all replicas.
 - In tensor parallel collectives we want to communicate along tp dimension.
-Hence, we use a replica group with `stride=1` and `group_size=tp`, which is the replica group transpose of the sharded variables group.
+Hence, we use a replica group with `stride = 1` and `group_size = tp`, which is the replica group transpose of the sharded variables group.
 - In data parallel collectives (gradients reduction) we always want to communicate along dp dimension.
-Hence, the reduce group is always a replica group with `group_size=dp` and `stride=tp`.
+Hence, the reduce group is always a replica group with `group_size = dp` and `stride = tp`.
 For more details into replica groups, check the [ReplicaGrouping tutorial](https://github.com/graphcore/examples/blob/master/tutorials/tutorials/popxl/5_remote_variables_and_rts/replica_groupings.ipynb).

 Now let's have a look at RTS collectives.